sntsaac/weather_station/README.md

 I selected **Thonny** as my integrated development environment (IDE).
 Thonny is a Python IDE specifically designed to be accessible for beginners, and it includes built-in functionalities for direct interaction with MicroPython devices, making it an ideal choice for the Raspberry Pi Pico.
 You can download Thonny from their official website: [Thonny IDE](https://thonny.org/).

 ---

+## Platform Choice

+I chose **Adafruit IO** as my IoT cloud platform for this project.
+Its primary functionality is to provide a user-friendly way to visualize and log data sent from IoT devices like my Raspberry Pi Pico WH.
+Adafruit IO is a **cloud-based platform**, meaning my data is stored and managed online, allowing me to monitor my weather station remotely from any internet-connected device.
+For this project, I am using its **free subscription tier**, which offers enough capacity for my current needs.
+If I wanted to scale my idea in the future, Adafruit IO provides options for increased data limits and features, or I could explore other cloud IoT platforms like Google Cloud IoT Core or AWS IoT, which offer more extensive services for larger-scale deployments.

 ### Code Upload Workflow